 You visit their website and write your letter there.
 You can choose which date you want the email to arrive in your inbox.

-A few writing prompts to try
+A few writing prompts

 Write the letter as if you were writing to your best friend.
 Be compassionate, curious, and understanding.
 Remember, people change and that’s OK.